 Key Stage 3

 All Year 7 students begin with learning French and then have the opportunity to switch and begin learning German in Year 8.
 We aim to instil a love of learning languages, whilst ensuring essential language skills are taught and understood.
-Learning is centred around a key set of grammar features that we want students to truly master.
-These features are taught every term, but in different contexts, so that students learn how to build their language learning skills based on solid grammatical foundations.
-Our lessons are supported with resources from Clic 1 (French) and Echo Express (German) as well as regular use of ipads and mini whiteboards to enhance learning.
-Students in Years 7 and 8 are provided with a vocabulary and grammar booklet; regular spelling tests test this vocabulary knowledge.
+Learning is centred around developing speaking skills and using sentence builders to retain key words and phrases Our lessons are supported with resources from Dynamo (French) and Echo Express (German) as well as regular use of ipads and mini whiteboards to enhance learning.
+Students in Years 7 and 8 are provided with a vocabulary and grammar booklet; regular spelling tests set on Show My Homework test this vocabulary knowledge.
 We also subscribe to www.linguascope.com which allows students to practise vocabulary through audio and visual games.

 Key Stage 4